CASE STUDY

 Role: Product Designer

-Project: Breeze Prospecting Agent
+Project: Sales Prospecting Agent

 Timeline: 8 months - private beta

-Problem to solve: Sales teams struggle with the time-consuming nature of prospecting and the tedious task of crafting personalized outreach at scale.
+Prospects aren’t being worked and deals aren’t being won because sales teams struggle with the time-consuming nature of prospecting and the tedious task of crafting personalized outreach at scale.

-The goal of this work was to increase sales teams capacity by researching and executing personalized outreach strategies for prospects within HubSpot's Smart CRM, using the companies data to create personalized outreach.
-This AI-powered agent is always on, driving pipeline for teams 24/7.
+Increase sales teams capacity and free up valuable time by researching and executing personalized outreach strategies for prospects within HubSpot's CRM.
+Use the companies data to create personalized outreach.
+This AI-powered agent should always be on, driving pipeline for teams 24/7.
+It should be easy to use, connect with your data and drive results fast.

 After the launch of the AI agents in Q3 - HubSpot saw a 20% uptick in subscription revenue in Q4, total customers grew by 10,000 and Hubspot’s revenue increased by $430M